The Camber corner sofa set from Furniture Village

 12. Outdoor wall panelling

 Replicate the timber panelling interior trend outdoors using Red Cedar, larch or Redwood slatted panels as a more solid and contemporary alternative to fencing.
-Below: Woburn outdoor concrete dining table, £2,300; matching bench, from £1,300, both Rust Collections.
+This Woburn outdoor concrete dining table (£2,300) with matching bench (from £1,300) is from Rust Collections.

 Photo: Rust Collections